 Andrea: All of the other resources we researched usually give only high level, one-year-out tracking broadly tied to commercial construction.
 Predictive Cost Data has a specificity these previous tools lack.
 If you want to know how much this hospital wing will cost, you can really drive down to a material level to get a much more reliable estimate.
 This versatility is game changer.

 I foresee owners really benefiting from this—again, especially those with larger projects.
 Over time material prices are going to change significantly.
 Simply studying trends or factoring in general inflation to try to account for these differences doesn’t make the cut.
 With Predictive Cost Data, the algorithm allows for a level of accuracy that has never before been possible.

 Rockland, MA 02370

-Our monthly publication provides industry news, new product releases and highlights upcoming seminars.
+Our monthly publication provides industry news, product updates and upcoming seminar and event details.

-Brought to you by Gordian, RSMeans® provides accurate and up-to-date cost information that helps owners, architects, engineers, contractors and others to precisely project and control the cost of both new building construction and renovation projects.
+Gordian's RSMeans data solutions provide reliable and up-to-date construction estimating cost data that helps owners, architects, cost engineers, contractors and industry professionals precisely project and control the cost of both new building construction and renovation projects.